ElrohirGT/Notas/Bases de Datos/Triggers.md

 LANGUAGE 'plpgsql';

 -- Luego el trigger se asigna a una operación
-CREATE OR REPLACE TRIGGER max_asignacion()
+CREATE OR REPLACE TRIGGER max_asignacion
 BEFORE DELETE
 -- AFTER INSERT
 ON asignacion
+FOR EACH ROW
-FOR EACH STATEMENT
+-- FOR EACH STATEMENT
 EXECUTE PROCEDURE assert_max_asignaciones();
 ```